sunman91/Visual-Guitar-Ukulele-Chord-Recognition-using-MediaPipe/README.md

 Check [pdf](https://github.com/sunman91/Visual-Guitar-Ukulele-Chord-Recognition-using-MediaPipe/blob/f2af5b2509ab145f7ac8bd301b64bae904203ea8/Visual%20Guitar%20and%20Ukulele%20Chord%20Classification%20using%20MediaPipe.pdf) for the paper

+### Limitations
+- It does not take into account fret position i.e. all bar chords will be considered F.
+- It does not take in any audio information.
+So it will predict the same chord regardless of the instrument's tuning.

 ## Code Requirements 🦄
 You can install Conda for python which resolves all the dependencies for machine learning.

 ## Setup 🖥️
 - Use 'CreateDataset_ukelele.py' or 'CreateDataset.py' to take image frames from webcam video to create an image dataset to train.
-Enter the gesture name
+Enter the gesture(Chord) name
 - Use 'ukelele_trainer.py' or 'resnet_trainer.py' to train the model from the above created dataset

 ## Execution 🐉
+Finally, run GuitarLearner.py for testing your model via webcam.
+It will detect the chords that you have trained in real time with the camera.

 ```
 python3 GuitarLearner.py